 Tip: With a medium-high smoke point, avocado oil is ideal for grilling meat, sautéing vegetables, and searing fish.
 Stir it into soups, or even drizzle it over pizza.

 Traditionally used in Indian cooking, Ghee is essentially clarified butter, made by melting down butter until all the water evaporates and just the butter solids are left.
 The process concentrates the conjugated linoleic acid, a healthy cancer-fighter, found in butter.
 Ghee has a unique nutrition profile without any lactose or casein, but rich in short-chain and medium-chain fatty acids and butyrate.
 Butyrate, or butyric acid, is a short-chain fatty acid that acts as a detoxifier and improves colon health.
-It’s been shown to support healthy insulin levels, is an anti-inflammatory, and may be helpful for individuals suffering from IBS, Crohn’s disease and ulcerative colitis.
 For people who are lactose or casein-sensitive, they can use ghee because the process has removed these allergens.
 If you’ve been told to stay away from dairy and butter, experiment with ghee made from grass-fed beef!